-Adaptive Vision Library is designed to be a part of applications working under control of the Microsoft Windows operating system.
-Supported versions are: Vista, 7 and 8, as well as the corresponding embedded editions.
+Aurora Vision Library is designed to be a part of applications working under control of the Microsoft Windows operating system.
+Supported versions are: 10 and 11, as well as the corresponding embedded editions.

-To build an application using Adaptive Vision Library, Microsoft Visual Studio environment is required.
-Supported versions are: 2010, 2012, 2013 and 2015.
+To build an application using Aurora Vision Library, Microsoft Visual Studio environment is required.
+Supported versions are: 2015, 2017 and 2019.

 Running the Installer

-The installation process is required to copy the files to the proper folders and to set the environment variables used for building applications using Adaptive Vision Library.
+The installation process is required to copy the files to the proper folders and to set the environment variables used for building applications using Aurora Vision Library.

-After the installation, a license for Adaptive Vision Library product has to be loaded.
+After the installation, a license for Aurora Vision Library product has to be loaded.
 It can be done with the License Manager tool available in the Start Menu.

 To verify that the installation has been successful and the license works correctly, one can try to load, build and run example programs, which are available from the Start Menu.

-The picture below shows the structure of the directories containing headers and libraries included in Adaptive Vision Library.
+The picture below shows the structure of the directories containing headers and libraries included in Aurora Vision Library.

-The directories (installed in the Program Files system folder) being a part of Adaptive Vision Library are shortly described below.
+The directories (installed in the Program Files system folder) being a part of Aurora Vision Library are shortly described below.

 Environment and Paths